bodywork-ml/bodywork-docs/docs/quickstart_serve_model.md

 ## What am I going to Learn?

-* [x] How to deploy a pre-trained model, as a microservice with a REST API, to Kubernetes.
+* [x] How to expose a pre-trained model as a microservice with a REST API.
-* [x] How to deploy the service.
+* [x] How to deploy the service to Kubernetes.
 * [x] How to test the deployed service.

 ## A REST API for Predicting Class

 The example model that we want to serve returns the predicted sub-species of iris plant, given four of its critical dimensions as inputs.
 For more information on this ML task see ['Quickstart - Deploy ML Pipeline'](quickstart_ml_pipeline.md#the-ml-task).

-The Bodywork project for this single-stage workflow is packaged as a [GitHub repository](https://github.com/bodywork-ml/bodywork-serve-model-project), whose root directory is structured as follows,
+The Bodywork project for this single-stage workflow is packaged as a [GitHub repository](https://github.com/bodywork-ml/bodywork-serve-model-project), and is structured as follows,

 ```text
 root/